-The OCCOA is dedicated to ensuring the safety and well-being of its older adults, caregivers during the COVID-19 Pandemic.
+The OCCOA is dedicated to ensuring the safety and well-being of its older adults, caregivers, and staff during the COVID-19 Pandemic.

 What is your “Volunteer Story”?